 What I remember so clearly was that I felt very insecure and I let myself believe that Ms. Cougar was prettier and skinnier than me.
-What I realize now is, so what if she was?
-I should have been more self-confident, more secure in the relationship, and had faith that my boyfriend was not interested.
+What I realize now is, even if she was, I should have been more self-confident, more secure in the relationship, and had faith that my boyfriend was not interested.

 Everyone has insecurities.
 We are our own worst critics when looking in the mirror.
-So, when people get into a blissful relationship that they cherish so dearly, it might be easy for insecurities and jealous tendencies can come raging out like a lion let out of a cage.
+So, when people get into a blissful relationship that they cherish so dearly, it might be easy for insecurities and jealous tendencies to come out.

 How do you cope with jealousy and insecurity?
 By realizing the things you do and don’t have control over.
 No one can predict the future or the person they are dating.
 But, what you do have complete control over is you.

 Here are four things you can do to minimize jealousy and insecurity in a relationship:

 Looking good on the outside is beneficial to your insides.
 When you feel pretty, you give off a confident and self-assured attitude that doesn’t happen when you’re wearing yoga pants and your hair is in a ponytail.

 Volunteer work, acts of kindness, showing love to your friends and family, and staying well read and educated are all ways to precipitate liking and loving yourself.
 And when you love who you are, others love you too.
 That includes your spouse.